kai-tub/usbip-wrapper/README.md

 The project also provides a NixOS module.
-NixOS is treated as a first-class citizen and makes it trivial to deploy a USB/IP host/client infrastructure in a secure manner with minimal footprint and auto-mount capabilities.
+NixOS is treated as a first-class citizen and makes it trivial to deploy a USB/IP host/client infrastructure securely with minimal footprint and auto-mount capabilities.

-In short, importing the module this flake provides provides:
+In short, importing the module this flake provides:
 - `services.usbip_wrapper_client`
   - Creates a `systemd` Unit file that connects to a specified host and mounts the listed USB devices.
-  - Basis for further `systemd` customization/logic to load the unit file as a dependency of a different one or chain multiple together with different possible hosts.
+  - The basis for further `systemd` customization/logic to load the unit file as a dependency of a different one or chain multiple together with different possible hosts.
 - `services.usbip_wrapper_host`